Skip to content

 • traceFile

-Name of the .txt carbon footprint report containing the energy consumption, the estimated CO₂ emission, and other relevant metrics for each task.
+Name of the .txt carbon footprint report containing the energy consumption, estimated CO₂ emission, and other relevant metrics for each task.

 Default: co2footprint_trace_<timestamp>.txt